Frequently Asked Questions

 You do not need to take two COVID-19 tests in one week, provided you share your test results with Human Resources.

 Before your first test, you will be asked to sign a HIPAA-compliant release allowing Broad Institute to share the results of test with the College.
 The College will maintain any information received related to the exposure or diagnosis of COVID-19 as confidential medical records in accordance with the Americans with Disability Act (ADA) and New York State Human Rights Law.
-What this means is that the College will keep employees’ test results private and will not disclose them except as required by state and local health officials and to the extent necessary to carry out the College’s protocol for responding to an employee who tests positive as described in the College’s Reopening and Safety Action Plan.
+This means the College will keep employees’ test results private and will not disclose them except as required by state and local health officials and to the extent necessary to carry out the College’s protocol for responding to an employee who tests positive as described in the College’s Reopening and Safety Action Plan.

 Broad Institute will administer the SARS-CoV-2 Real-time Reverse Transcriptase-PCR Diagnostic Assay.
 This is a molecular test.
 The College is not offering antibody testing.